Anoenymous/DaL/README.md

 The main program for using DaL, which reads data from csv files, trains and evaluates DaL as well as the other local models as specified in the paper.

 - **mlp_plain_model.py**:
-Contains functions to construct and train plain DNN.
+To construct and train plain DNN.
 This is also used by [DeepPerf](https://github.com/DeepPerf/DeepPerf).

 - **mlp_sparse_model.py**:
-Contains functions to construct and build DNN with L1 regularization.
+To construct and build DNN with L1 regularization.
 This is also used by [DeepPerf](https://github.com/DeepPerf/DeepPerf).

 - **utils**